Jump Ahead

 While Cancer does not discriminate, the cost of affording cancer treatment and medicines, sadly does.

-Proton Therapy, (also called proton beam therapy) is a type of radiation therapy that uses protons rather than x-rays to treat cancer.
-Usually, up to 60% less radiation can be delivered to the healthy tissues around the tumor so this can lower the risk of radiation damage to these tissues and may allow for a higher radiation dose to the tumor.
+• Usually, up to 60% less radiation can be delivered to the healthy tissues around the tumor.
+This can lower the risk of radiation damage to these tissues and may allow for a higher radiation dose to the tumor.

-This increases the chances that all of the tumor cells targeted by the proton therapy will be destroyed.
+• This increases the chances that all of the tumor cells targeted by the proton therapy will be destroyed.
 It may cause fewer and less severe side effects such as low blood counts, fatigue, and nausea during and after treatment.

 Increasing uncertainty about the future